NITHIN-SAI-SRM/Attendance-Tracker/README.md

 # Student Attendance Management System in PHP

-This is a Online Student Attendance Management System in PHP, created by Mahmudul Hassan with the massive support and involvement of the community.
+This is a Online Student Attendance Management System in PHP, created by  with the massive support and involvement of the community.

 ## Installation & Usage